Io-Sparks/RaspberryPiFoundationJobTest/README.md

 # The number of pairs of workers.
 NUM_WORKER_PAIRS=3

-# The strategy for the workers (individual or team).
+# The strategy for the workers (individual, team, or hivemind).
 STRATEGY=team

 # The number of steps to run the simulation for.